Taut foliations, left-orders, and pseudo-Anosov mapping tori

-To illustrate what could go wrong, let us choose a slightly different gluing for which the quotient is not $[0,\infty)$.
-Consider what happens if instead at each vertex $v\in T$ we glue the infinite descending paths $[v,vLRRR\dots)$ and $[v,vRLRRR\dots)$ by a homeomorphism which sends $[v,vL]$ to $[v,vRL]$ by a dilation by a factor of two, and sends $[vL,vLRRR\dots)$ to $[vRL,vRLRRR\dots)$ by an isometry.
+\item Let us construct a different equivalence relation such that the quotient is not Hausdorff.
+At each vertex $v\in T$ we glue the infinite descending paths $[v,vLRRR\dots)$ and $[v,vRLRRR\dots)$ by a homeomorphism which sends $[v,vL]$ to $[v,vRL]$ by a dilation by a factor of two, and sends $[vL,vLRRR\dots)$ to $[vRL,vRLRRR\dots)$ by an isometry.
 See \cref{fig:tree2}.
 The points $v_0R^nL$ are identified for all $n\geq 0$.
 Therefore, $[v_0,v_0RRR\dots)$ is not properly embedded in the quotient space.
 It turns out that the quotient space is not $[0,\infty)$ but a tree with infinite valence at each vertex.
 For example, the points $v_0LL$ and $v_0RLL$ are not comparable in the partial order induced on the quotient.
 For points $a,b\in T$, let $[a]$ and $[b]$ denote their images in the quotient.
 Write $a \geq b$ if $a$ is an ancestor of $b$ in $T$, and $[a]\geq[b]$ if $[a]$ is an ancestor of $[b]$ in the quotient.
-The interested reader is invited to show the following: \begin{enumerate}\plabel{fix:19} \item Each equivalence class under the gluing has a canonical representative of the form $v_0\{L,R\}^k LLR^{s}$, $v_0LR^s$, or $v_0R^s$ for some $s\geq 0$. \item Suppose $a$ and $b$ are canonical representatives of their equivalence classes.
+The interested reader is invited to show the following, which give a precise picture of the quotient of $T$ with respect to our second gluing. \begin{enumerate}\plabel{fix:12} \item Each equivalence class under the gluing has a canonical representative of the form $v_0\{L,R\}^k LLR^{s}$, $v_0LR^s$, or $v_0R^s$ for some $s\geq 0$. \item Suppose $a$ and $b$ are canonical representatives of their equivalence classes.
 Write $a=rWR^s$ for some word $W$ in $L$ and $R$, and $s\in \R$ maximal.
-Then $[a] \geq [b]$ if and only if one of the following holds: \begin{enumerate} \item $a\geq b$ \item $W$ is the empty word and $v_0WR^nL\geq b$ for some integer $n\leq s$ \item $W=W'L$ and $v_0W'R^kLL \geq b$ for some integer $k\geq 0$ \end{enumerate} \end{enumerate}
+Then $[a] \geq [b]$ if and only if one of the following holds: \begin{enumerate} \item $a\geq b$ \item $W$ is the empty word and $v_0WR^nL\geq b$ for some integer $n\leq s$ \item $W=W'L$ and $v_0W'R^kLL \geq b$ for some integer $k\geq 0$ \end{enumerate}\plabel{fix2:12:1} \end{enumerate} \end{enumerate} \plabel{fix2:11}